Chair: Andrew Murie,

 - Graduated licensing programs

-- 0% BAC limits for all drivers under 21 or for the first 5 years of driving
+- 0% BAC limits, and zero tolerance for drugs for all drivers under 21 or for the first 5 years of driving

 - Driver education programs